Hieromon/AutoConnect/mkdocs/achandling.md

 void AutoConnectAux::add(AutoConnectElementVT addons)
 ```

 The add function adds the specified AutoConnectElement to AutoConnectAux.
-The AutoConnectElementVT type is the [*std::vector*](https://en.cppreference.com/w/cpp/container/vector) of the [*reference wrapper*](https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) to AutoConnectElements, and you can add these elements in bulk by using the [*list initialization*](https://en.cppreference.com/w/cpp/language/list_initialization) with the sketch.
+The AutoConnectElementVT type is the [*std::vector*](https://en.cppreference.com/w/cpp/container/vector) of the [*reference wrapper*](https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) to AutoConnectElements, and you can add these elements in bulk by using the [*list initialization*](https://en.cppreference.com/w/cpp/language/list_initialization) with the Sketch.

 ```cpp
 typedef std::vector<std::reference_wrapper<AutoConnectElement>> AutoConnectElementVT;